top of page

 Honey Bees

-We began our honey adventure with two hives here on the property and over the past 4 years have worked our way up to sixteen hives total.
-Our hives and bees are owned by PGFF and meticulously cared for by beekeeper Jeremiah Kusel here on our alfalfa field.
+We began our honey adventure with two hives here on the property and over the past 4 years have worked our way up to eight hives total.
+Our hives and bees are owned by PGFF and meticulously cared for by beekeeper Ryan Buman here on our farm.

 We currently offer our raw honey for sale in three sizes: 12-ounce, 16-ounce, and 32-ounce jars.
 Raw honey is extracted from the hive, strained, and then bottled.
 Raw honey is described as honey "as it exists in the beehive".
 Local, raw honey is a well-known way to replace sweeteners in your diet and has numerous health benefits.